dharani211/Time-It/README.md

 Orange Reminder - 2 minutes left in your time
 Red Reminder - Time is over.
 Back to work now!

+# Note

+Once you have a copy of the folder on your PC, you can make changes in the manifest.json and script.js file to customise the website list and reminder timing as per your need.

 # Set Up

 1. Clone this repo to your local machine